rmsk2/Hello_Foenix256_Jr/README.md

 |`ctrl-l`| Clears the screen |

+### Zero page usage of `superbasic` and the TinyCore MicroKernel

+I do not claim that I understand the source code of `superbasic` very well but as far as I understand it I think it uses the zero page locations $30-$40 and $50-$80.
+I came to this conclusions by looking at the following files

+- `source/common/aa.system/04data.inc`
+- `source/output/basic.lst`

+So I guess I will use zero page locations from $90 up for my own programs.
+It has to be noted that the kernel additionally uses the addresses $F0-$FF.

 ### Oddities experienced

 - The boot screen shows 4 characters with wrong background color.
 See [here](https://user-images.githubusercontent.com/13918100/230933468-1fb9ce9a-5362-4bfd-afc1-ab4f00d6e2bb.jpg)